Tim Tebow & Miss Universe Demi-Leigh Nel-Peters Are Officially Dating

 The current New York City resident, who is fluent in both English and Afrikaans, has a bachelor’s degree in business management from South Africa’s North-West University.

-Nel-Peters considers her half-sister Franje, who is disabled due to being born without a cerebellum, her greatest “motivator in life,” according to SA People.
+Nel-Peters considers her half-sister, Franje, who is disabled due to being born without a cerebellum, her greatest “motivator in life,” according to SA People.

 The South African website also said that the model loves making handmade greeting cards and scrapbooking in her spare time, enjoys outdoor activities like hiking and running, and her favorite dish is “oxtail in a red wine reduction served with samp [coarsely ground dried corn kernels].”